SkafteNicki/dtu_mlops/s7_deployment/testing_apis.md

         assert response.json() == {"message": "Welcome to the MNIST model inference API!"}
     ```

-    make sure to always `#!python assert` that the status code is what you expect and that the response is what you
+    Make sure to always `#!python assert` that the status code is what you expect and that the response is what you
     expect.
 Add such tests for all the endpoints in your API.

     ??? note "Application with lifespans"

-        If you have an application with lifespan events e.g. you have implemented the `lifespan` function in your
+        If you have an application with lifespan events, i.e. you have implemented the `lifespan` function in your
         FastAPI application, you need to instead use the `TestClient` in a `with` statement.
 This is because the
         `TestClient` will close the connection to the application after the test is done.
 Here is an example: